Methylmalonic Acidemia

 |---|---|

-| Brain tissue is vulnerable to damage from toxic metabolite accumulation leading to neurological symptoms. | |
+Brain tissue is affected by neurotoxic effects of accumulated metabolites, leading to neurological symptoms. | |

-| Renal tubular cells participate in excretion of organic acids and can be damaged by their accumulation. | |
+Renal tubular cells contribute to excretion of organic acids and are vulnerable to damage from metabolite accumulation. | |

-| Chemical Mediators | Methylmalonic acid accumulates due to enzyme deficiency and causes metabolic acidosis and toxicity. |
+| Chemical Mediators | Methylmalonic acid accumulates due to enzyme deficiency and is the primary toxic metabolite causing metabolic acidosis and organ damage. |

 Pharmacological Treatments